developweekly/blog/content/docs/python-version-and-dependency-management.md

 source ~/.bashrc
 ```

-Now you should be able to use `pyenv` command on terminal, if you can't, try opening a new terminal window.
+Now you should be able to use `pyenv` command on terminal.
 List your installed Python versions:

 ```bash
 pyenv versions